The-Balance-FFXIV/balance-static/content/jobs/casters/summoner/basic-guide.md

 ### Firebird Trance Priorities:

-* Repeat your Fountain of Fire + Brand of Purgatory combo 4 times, and avoid casting Fountain of Fire consecutively to not overwrite a Hellish Conduit proc.
+* Repeat your Fountain of Fire + Brand of Purgatory combo four times, and avoid casting Fountain of Fire consecutively to not overwrite a Hellish Conduit proc.
 * Be sure to weave Enkindle Phoenix twice.
 * Since every GCD will be instant-cast during Phoenix, use any of these windows as free weaving space for other oGCDs, such as Energy Drain or your Aetherflow Gauge abilities.

 ## Filler Phases

 While you’re waiting for your next Trance to become available, this window is called the Filler Phase.
 Filler Phases are when you don’t have either of your Trance durations running, nor Demi-Bahamut, thus your only actions are casting your GCDs, building or using Ruin IV procs, refreshing DoTs, and refreshing Aetherflow Gauge.
 Filler phases do not generally have specific GCD sequences, but rather just follow a simple priority list.
 During these filler phases, your priorities are:

 **1. Make sure not to overcap your resources!**
       A.  **Ruin IV** procs.
 You may hold a maximum of four **Ruin IV** procs at any given time, so you want to be sure to consume some of these procs before using your next set of Egi-Assault cooldowns.
 Casting Egi-Assaults while already holding the max number of procs will result in overwriting the proc.\
       B.  **Egi-Assaults.**  You may hold a maximum of 2 charges on both of your Egi-Assault actions, however you want to avoid holding both charges for any prolonged period of time.
 Since the cooldown timer is not present when both charges are available, holding onto both charges may lead to lost usages, which will translate into lost Ruin IV procs.\
-      C.  **Aetherflow Gauge.**  Make sure that both charges of your Aetherflow Gauge are used before using your next Energy Drain (or Energy Siphon) cooldown to refresh your gauge.\
+      C.  **Aetherflow Gauge.**  Make sure that both charges of your Aetherflow Gauge are used before using your next Energy Drain (or Energy Siphon) cooldown to refresh your gauge.

 **2. If DoTs are going to fall off, AND you do not have a Tri-disaster to use soon, reapply DoTs by casting Miasma III and Bio III.**

 **3. Use our instant-cast GCDs (Ruin IV, Egi Assaults, and Ruin II) for movement when we need to.**

 **4. Keep casting Ruin III whenever you can.**

 Filler phases do not generally have specific GCD sequences, but rather just follow a simple priority list like the above.

 # Putting it Together

 Once you understand an overview on how each of these mini phases function, you can then begin to build it all together into executing a more fluid rotation.
 With a full Summoner rotation, you should see a total of five phases in this specific order, with filler phases occurring twice following your **Demi-Bahamut** and **Demi-Phoenix** windows: